IRSAAtUMn/RWorkshop18/docs/07-rmark.md

 becomes annoying, you can "cache" the computations by adding the option `cache=TRUE` to time consuming code chunks.

 This feature is rather smart.
-Usually if anything changes in the input to the cached computations, the computations will be redone (for example if there were a change to the raw data), but if nothing has changed the computations will not be redone (the cached results will be used again) and no time is lost.
-So the computations are redone if and only if they need to be redone.
+If anything changes in code for the cached computations, then the computations will be redone.
+But if nothing has changed, the computations will not be redone (the cached results will be used again) and no time is lost.

 My Stat 3701 course notes have an example that does caching: